bootdotdev/blog/content/golang/what-is-go-good-for-golang.md

 SoundCloud have also been using Go [since as early as 2012](https://developers.soundcloud.com/blog/go-at-soundcloud) in their build and deployment system, though they mostly use Ruby on Rails.
 SoundCloud developed what eventually became Prometheus in 2012, which is now used by [AT&T, Honeywell, JP Morgan & Chase, and many other large companies](https://discovery.hgdata.com/product/prometheus).

-Our [Qvault web app](https://app.qvault.io/), designed to teach you computer science interactively, is also written in Go.
+Our [boot.dev web app](https://boot.dev/), designed to teach you computer science interactively, is also written in Go.

 Other large companies that use Go include Google & YouTube (obviously), Medium, BBC, Dailymotion, SendGrid, and Badoo.